qualisign/optipulse.github.io/whitepaper.md

 ### Small Business/Entrepreneurs<a id="sec-4-2-6" name="sec-4-2-6"></a>

-1. Add Your Business to the Mesh Market and Reach New Audiences.
+1. Add Your Business to the Mesh Market and Reach New Audiences

     -   Difficulty: Easy
     -   Investment: N/A